England Football Online

 James Iremonger

-Birth 5 March 1876 in Norton, near Askern, West Riding of Yorkshire [registered in Doncaster, June 1876].
+Birth Sunday, 5 March 1876 in Norton, near Askern, West Riding of Yorkshire

-According to the 1881 census, James is the oldest of three children to James and Naomi.
+According to the 1881 census, James is the oldest of three children to James and Naomi (née Lingard).
 His father is a Police Sergeant.
 They live in West Bridgford.

 According to the 1891 census, James is now the oldest of seven children.
 The fifteen year-old is a machine builder and they all live at Ruddington Road in Wilford, Nottingham.
 His father is still a Sergeant in the county police force.

 According to the 1901 census, James is now married to Edith, and despite being a successful cricketer, he states himself as a professional footballer.
-They live at Chesnut Grove in West Bridgford with two boarders.
+They live at 4 Chestnut Grove in West Bridgford with two boarders.

 According to the 1911 census, James, now stated as a professional cricketer, is still married and they have three children, James, Minnie and Arthur.
 They live at 70 Crosby Road in West Bridgford, with one servant.
-The census return reveals that two other children had died, including Amy Naomi.
+The census return reveals that two other children had died, Edith in 1900 and Amy Naomi in 1905.

 James' father ex-Sergeant James Iremonger, took his own life on 21 July 1912.